About Us / General Information

 Are you open to the public?

-- Where are the library’s branches and what are their hours?
+- What are the library's hours and locations?

 Branches are located in Riverside, Indio, and Temecula.
 For locations, hours, and contact information, visit Locations & Hours.